sjarelkral/8-bit-microprocessor/README.md

    * Value of `MemRead`, `MemWrite`, `RegWrite`, `op` and `clock`
 ## Modules
 * **Microprocessor** :
    * The ALU, control unit, system memory, frequency divider, pc and registers are condensed into a behavioural description of `Microprocessor` module.
+This module is responsible for all the external inputs and output and forms the core part of the project.
    ``` verilog
    module Microprocessor(
     output clock,